globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 UUIDv4 Randomness
 -----------------
 Resources in the system like submissions and files are identified by a UUIDv4 in order to not be guessable by an external user and limit possible attacks.
-The generation of UUIDv4 generation is enforced through the use of os.urandom.

 TLS for SMTP Notification
 -------------------------